mallowlabs/npm-ls-overrides/README.md

 ## How it works

-1. `npm-ls-overrides` reads `package.json` to identify defined overrides
+1. `npm-ls-overrides` reads `package.json` to identify defined overrides.
+2. It detects the package manager by checking for `pnpm-lock.yaml`.
-2. It executes `npm explain <package> --json` for each override to get detailed dependency information
+3. It executes the appropriate command to get detailed dependency information:
+   - For **npm**: `npm explain <package> --json`
+   - For **pnpm**: `pnpm why <package> --json`
-3. It parses the output to find packages marked with `overridden: true`
+4. It parses the output to build dependency paths and identify overridden packages.
-4. It builds a unified tree structure from all dependency paths to avoid duplicate nodes
+5. It builds a unified tree structure from all dependency paths to avoid duplicate nodes.
-5. It compares used overrides with defined overrides to identify unused ones
+6. It compares used overrides with defined overrides in `package.json` to identify unused ones.
-6. Returns exit code 1 if any unused overrides are found
+7. Returns exit code 1 if any unused overrides are found.